dantecatalfamo/wireguard-config-manager/README.md

   unallow  <name> <peer_name> <ip[/prefix]> Unallow an IP or subnet into <name> from <peer_name>
-  remove   <name>                           Remove an interface export   <name>                           Export the configuration for an interface in wg-quick format to stdout genpsk   <name1> <name2>                  Generate a preshared key between two interfaces clearpsk <name1> <name2>                  Remove the preshared key between two interfaces set      <name> <field> <value>           Set a value for a field on an interface
+  remove   <name>                           Remove an interface export   <name>                           Export the configuration for an interface in wg-quick format to stdout openbsd  <name>                           Export the configuration for an interface in OpenBSD hostname.if format to stdout genpsk   <name1> <name2>                  Generate a preshared key between two interfaces clearpsk <name1> <name2>                  Remove the preshared key between two interfaces set      <name> <field> <value>           Set a value for a field on an interface